 You don’t want to stop holding meetings, but you do need to cut back and make them more efficient?
 Bookboon can help you achieve efficiency by helping you to improve your meeting skills.

-The humble business meeting has come in for scrutiny in recent years.
+The inefficient business meeting has come in for scrutiny in recent years.
 Nobody is saying that we shouldn’t hold them.
 Undoubtedly, they are necessary for exchanging information, informing team members, fostering teamwork and enabling communication.

-However, business analysts, professional magazines, and even business leaders challenge whether it is necessary to have that many meetings.
 Far too often, the meeting management is poor, confusing and directionless.
 We are meeting too often and they are taking too long, going over the same ground.
 It appears more like a waste of time, effort and money.

 What poor meeting management cost you: the facts and figures